omunroe-com/http2specwiki/ContinuationProposals.md

 ### Cons
 * ???
 * may depend on getting rid of the HPACK reference set ?
-(I don't think so, why would that be ? /phk) [wt: because if any :-header is in the refset, it will automatically be sent after indexed headers /wt]
+  * [phk] I don't think so, why would that be ?
+    * [wt] because if any :-header is in the refset, it will automatically be sent after indexed headers
   * [roberto] It doesn't require getting rid of the reference set-- it would only require indexed opcodes to be sent to refer to these at the beginning of the frame.
 Sometimes it would require two opcodes, though this could be 'fixed' by treating ':' differently in the compressor, and with other approaches.